0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Hard/2025-11-01-htb-object.md

 Our next steps are to try to build and trigger the job which should then attempt to execute the command we set on the target machine that is hosting the Jenkins instance.

 Since we selected `Trigger builds remotely`, we can attempt to trigger the build by accessing a special predefined URL.
 However, it took some research online to try and find the predefined URL and how to authenticate.
-Thankfully, the jenkins documentation online has a page called [**Authenticating scripted clients**](https://www.jenkins.io/doc/book/system-administration/authenticating-scripted-clients/) which outlined how to do this.
+Thankfully, the Jenkins documentation online has a page called [**Authenticating scripted clients**](https://www.jenkins.io/doc/book/system-administration/authenticating-scripted-clients/) which outlined how to do this.

 ![light mode only](/assets/img/posts/htb/machines/windows/hard/object/object_14.png){: .light .w-100 .shadow .rounded-10 w='1212' h='668' }
 ![dark mode only](/assets/img/posts/htb/machines/windows/hard/object/object_14.png){: .dark .w-100 .shadow .rounded-10 w='1212' h='668' }

-Since we need to create an `apiToken` to authenticate when using `curl`, we will need to create token to use.
+However, we can see from the documentation that we need to create an `apiToken` to authenticate when using `curl`, we will need to create token to use.
 We can attempt to generate a new token for our account by navigating to the `configure` section of our user account.

 ![light mode only](/assets/img/posts/htb/machines/windows/hard/object/object_8.png){: .light .w-50 .shadow .rounded-10 w='1212' h='668' }
 ![dark mode only](/assets/img/posts/htb/machines/windows/hard/object/object_8.png){: .dark .w-50 .shadow .rounded-10 w='1212' h='668' }